maghoff/infix/README.md

     // The numbers 100..1 are logged in descending order

 For one-off expressions, the non-memoizing evaluator is the most efficient.
-For loops like the above, the memoizing evaluator is ~4 times quicker than the non-memoizing evaluator.
-Still, explicitly compiling the expression and directly referencing the function is an additional ~37 times faster.
+For loops like the above, the memoizing evaluator is about 10 times quicker than the non-memoizing evaluator.
+Still, explicitly compiling the expression and directly referencing the function is an additional ~10 times faster.

 For even more eager compilation, it is possible to generate the JavaScript source code for the generated functions by using `infix.codegen`: